iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `--param-deps` - include only parameters that are stage dependencies.

-- `--only-changed` - Only show metrics/params with values varying across the selected experiments.
-When used along with `--include-params`/`--include-metrics`, `--only-changed` prevails over the specific values passed to `--include`.
-For example, given `--only-changed --include-params=foo`, if `foo` doesn't vary across the selected experiments, it won't be shown in the final table.
+- `--only-changed` - show only parameters and metrics with values that vary across experiments.
+Note that this option takes precedence over `--include-params` and `--include-metrics`, for example given `--include-params=foo --only-changed`, param `foo` would still be hidden if its value is the same in all experiments.

 - `--include-params <list>` - show the specified `dvc params` in the table only.
   Accepts a comma-separated `list` of param names.
 Shell style wildcards